Ascend/pytorch/README.en.md

 ## torchvision fails to be installed using pip in the Arm environment.

 The source code can be used for installation.
-(You need to install the Ascend pytorch first and configure environment variables using **env.sh**.)
+(You need to install the AscendPyTorch first and configure environment variables using **env.sh**.)

 ```
 git clone -b v0.6.0 https://github.com/pytorch/vision.git